anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 Features Implemented and Working Properly:
 1. Game Icon added
 2. Window size is now fixed (does not extend to full screen).
-3. Exit button added.
+3. Exit button added - closes window and exits program.
 4. Incorporated an "About" button - has how to play instructions.
-6. Load button is functioning - allows saved game progress to be resumed.
+5. Load button is functioning - allows saved game progress to be resumed.
-7. Separate start screen with game menu implemented.
+6. Separate start screen with game menu implemented.

 DO THESE COUNT AS FEATURES:
 7. Speed of the ball doubled